 Pollination is important during your orchard planning as well, since you need pollinators to fly between your blueberry bushes.
-The pollinizers should be planted no further than 50 feet apart, to ensure proper cross-pollination.
+The pollinizers should be planted no further than 50 feet apart, and if possible be in line of sight, to ensure proper cross-pollination.

 USDA Hardiness Zone

-Blueberry bushes are hardy to USDA zones 4-9, unless otherwise noted.
-This rating tells you the minimum winter temperature the plants typically survive when properly hardened off.
-On our web site you will find a USDA Hardiness Maps which provides information on the average minimum winter temperature in your location, by zip code.
+Blueberry bushes are hardy to USDA zones 4-9, unless otherwise noted, making it possible to grow them all over the United States!
+The USDA zone rating tells you the minimum winter temperature at which the plants typically survive when properly hardened off.
+On the USDA website you will find a USDA Hardiness Map which provides information on the average minimum winter temperature in your location, by zip code.

-Blueberries tolerate a wide variety of soils so long as they are well drained and moderately rich with a pH around 4.5-5.5.
-Improve your soil where you intend to plant by mixing an inch or two of plant based organic matter (manures are best for vegetable gardens), peat, or coconut coir into an area 1 1/2 to 2 times the diameter of the needed planting hole and up to a foot deep.
-A 2-4” deep layer of mulch (straw, leaves, or wood chips) applied after planting will continue to improve the soil.
+Blueberries tolerate a wide variety of soils, so long as they are regularly moist and moderately rich, with a pH around 4.5-5.5.
+Improve your soil where you intend to plant by mixing an inch or two of plant based organic matter, peat, or coconut coir into an area 2 times the diameter of the planting hole and up to a foot deep.
+A 2-4” deep layer of mulch (straw, leaves, or wood chips) applied after planting will continue to improve the soil and maintain mositure.